p-ranav/fccf/README.md

---typedef                               Search for typedef declaration [default: false] --verbose                               Request verbose output [default: false] -C                                      Search for any class or class template or struct [default: false] -I --include-dir                        Additional include directories [default: {}] -l --language                           Language option used by clang [default: "c++"] --std                                   C++ standard to be used by clang [default: "c++17"]
+--typedef                               Search for typedef declaration [default: false] --verbose                               Request verbose output [default: false] -C                                      Search for any class or class template or struct [default: false] --ie --include-expressions              Search for expressions that refer to some value or class/struct member, e.g., function, variable, or enumerator. [default: false]
+-I --include-dir                        Additional include directories [default: {}] -l --language                           Language option used by clang [default: "c++"] --std                                   C++ standard to be used by clang [default: "c++17"]